shruti-create/cse15l-lab-reports/week-10.md

-## Week 10 Lab Report
+# Week 10 Lab Report
-# Researching the find Command-line Options
+## Doing Lab 3 in a Different Way: Researching the find Command-line Options instead of grep

-# Option 1: find . -type d
+## Option 1: find . -type d
 Source: https://linuxize.com/post/how-to-find-files-in-linux-using-the-command-line/

 Function: This option causes the find command to find all the directories under the current working directory.
 This is useful if you are looking for the different directories under the current directory.
-For example, if you are trying to find a certain type of file, you could use this to see the directories and figure out where the file could be organized with that information
+For example, if you are trying to find a certain type of file, you could use this to see the directories and figure out where the file could be organized with that information.
+This could also be used with a different letter than "d", as if the letter was "f" instead, then find would look for files.

 Example Use 1:
 ```